 Choose Your Fighter:

-When we talk weight, we are referring to the specific yarn in the sock and the relative thickness of that yarn.
+When we talk weights, we are referring to the specific yarn in the sock and the relative thickness of that yarn.
+We're not talking about how much the sock weighs on a scale.
 Yarn comes in weights, and while measured in microns (a very small measurement, one millionth of a meter to be exact), it can make a difference.
 The finer the yarn, the smaller it is in diameter.

-When you think of yarn, you’re probably thinking of the yarn balls your grandma used when she knit you that itchy sweater when you were a kid.
+When you think of yarn, you’re probably thinking of the yarn balls your grandma used when she knit you that itchy sweater (or otherwise bulky wool garment) when you were a kid.
 The Merino Wool we use isn’t that thick, and most certainly not that itchy.

 At Darn Tough we only use Merino Wool, Nylon and Lycra in our socks.
 Merino Wool is the main material, but using it alone would not allow the sock to keep its shape, so you need the other materials to help with that.
 Part of the reason why working with different yarn weights helps.